exoscale/ex/README.md

 This is very much inspired by [cognitect-labs/anomalies](https://github.com/cognitect-labs/anomalies).

-We have simple wrappers to create exceptions base on these in `exoscale.ex.exception`, ex: `(exoscale.ex.exception/unavailable ...)`
+We have simple wrappers to create ex-info based on this:
+`ex/ex-unavailable`, `ex/ex-interrupted` and so on.
+Their signature is identical to `ex-info` otherwise.

 ## How to generate/use good ex-infos